Docker Compose Demystified: A Full Stack in a Single File

 DB_PASSWORD=a-long-random-password

-Add .env to your .gitignore and your passwords stay out of version control while the structure stays shareable.
+Add .env to .gitignore and your passwords stay out of version control while the structure stays shareable.
+Commit a .env.example with the keys but dummy values so the next person (often future-you) knows what to fill in.

 Healthchecks.
-The database service defines a healthcheck that runs pg_isready until the database genuinely accepts connections.
-This is what makes condition: service_healthy meaningful: the web app does not merely wait for the database container to exist, it waits for the database to actually be ready, which eliminates a whole genre of start-up race conditions.
+The database defines a healthcheck running pg_isready until the database genuinely accepts connections.
+This is what makes condition: service_healthy meaningful: the web app doesn’t merely wait for the database container to exist, it waits for the database to be ready, which eliminates a whole genre of start-up race conditions where the app crashes because Postgres wasn’t listening yet.

 Profiles.
-Sometimes you want optional services, like a debug tool or a one-off migration runner, that should not start by default.
+Sometimes you want optional services — a debug tool, a one-off migration runner — that shouldn’t start by default.
 Tag them with a profile:

 backup: